arikpoz/arikpoz.github.io/content/posts/2025-04-02-introduction-to-model-compression-why-and-how-to-shrink-neural-networks-for-speed/index.md

 ---

 ## **Conclusion**
 Model compression is a critical step in optimizing deep learning models for speed and efficiency.
-Each method—pruning, quantization, knowledge distillation, and low-rank factorization—offers unique advantages depending on the application.
+Each method: pruning, quantization, knowledge distillation, and low-rank factorization, offers unique advantages depending on the application.